turkoid/Injector/README.md

     The path to process to start.
 Supports Microsoft store apps (see below)

+  * `--process-restarts`

+    If passed, then the injector will explicily see if the process restarts itself.
+Explicitly passing this saves some time, but the injector can autodetect this

   * `-w | --win`

     If passed, then the process to start is a Microsoft store app (Default: `false`)